 Body language adds a whole new dimension to your communication and can help clarify what you’re trying to say.
 Keep your body language clear and broad to help your loved one follow along as you talk.

-Maintaining a Relationship with Your Loved with Dementia
+Maintaining a Relationship with Your Loved One(s) with Dementia

 Dementia doesn’t mean the person you loved is gone, even when it seems like they’ve disappeared behind vacant eyes.
 Your loved one is still there.
 And by focusing on clear, concise communication, you can maintain your relationship despite the hardships; when your loved one needs you the most.